Pioneering research on childhood stress, trauma, and resilience

 Childhood stress and trauma can have a profound and long-lasting impact on physical and mental health throughout a person’s life.

 The mechanisms by which early adversity affects health are still not fully understood, and such knowledge is needed to develop effective prevention and treatment approaches.
-This focus is urgently needed in the wake of the devastating impact of the COVID-19 pandemic, particularly on minoritized families and those living in poverty.

 To address this critical gap in knowledge, we have established a Phase I Center of Biomedical Research Excellence (COBRE) for Stress, Trauma, and Resilience (STAR) at The Miriam Hospital.